graphile/crystal/README.md

 Build a high-performance easily-extensible GraphQL schema by combining plugins.

+*NOTE: you might actually be looking for PostGraphile (previously 'PostGraphQL') which can be found [here](https://github.com/postgraphql/postgraphql); the schema building tools in this repository are used to power PostGraphile among other things.*

 This repository is a monorepo (managed by [lerna][]) which comprises the following packages:

 **[graphile-build][]**: The core package: a simple plugin system that enables you to build a GraphQL schema out of plugins